microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting.md

 ## 1. What is Data Formatting?
 ---------------------------------------

-Data formatting or processing is the process by which Microshare® takes encrypted data from your device(s) and represents them onto your Dashboard.
+Data formatting or processing is the process by which Microshare® takes encrypted data from your device(s) and represents them onto your dashboard.

 ## 2. New Process
 ---------------------------------------